Parrot-Developers/groundsdk-manifest/EULA.md

 liabilities, costs and expenses arising from Your failure to comply with this Section.

+## 14. Compliance with laws
+You agree not to use the SDK for any unlawful or illegal activity, nor to develop any Application that would commit or facilitate the commission of a crime, or other tortious, unlawful, or illegal act.

-## 14. Governing Law and Disputes resolutions
+## 15. Governing law and disputes resolutions

 The validity, interpretation, and performance of the EULA shall be controlled by and construed under the laws of France, without regards to its conflicts of